codefresh-io/docs.codefresh.io/_docs/promotions/trigger-promotions.md

     * To promote from the Product dashboard, select **Products**, and then select the product with the application to promote.
     * To promote from the Environments dashboard, select **Environments**.
 1. Click the context menu of the product to promote and select **Promote**.

-SCREENSHOT
 1. Select **Trigger Promotion Flow**, and click **Next**.
-1. In the Trigger Promotion Flow page, verify that there are no validation errors, and then click **Trigger**.
+1. In the Trigger Promotion Flow page, select the Promotion Flow and then click **Trigger**.

-SCREENSHOT
+{% include
+image.html
+lightbox="true"
+file="/images/gitops-promotions/triggers/trigger-by-flow-select-flow.png"
+url="/images/gitops-promotions/triggers/trigger-by-flow-select-flow.png"
+alt="Select Promotion Flow to promote to multiple environments" caption="Select Promotion Flow to promote to multiple environments" max-width="60%"
+%}

 A release is created for the Product and the Release tab displays the ongoing deployment.

-SCREENSHOT

-## Manually promote products from within Promotion Flows
+## Manually trigger Promotion Flows

-Manually trigger promotion for a product from within a Promotion Flow.
+Manually trigger a predefined or a new Promotion Flow to promote a product.

 This method is useful to test newly designed Promotion Flows, and also verify how Promotion Flows work for different products and optimize them accordingly.